|Others Who May be Eligible

 the government marker if that is selected.
 The family must also bear all other

-national cemetery and will be set without charge.
-For veterans who died before
+in a national cemetery and will be set without charge.
+For veterans who died

-Sept.
-11, 2001, markers are available to them —not to the spouse or dependents—
+before Sept.
+11, 2001, markers are available to them —not to the spouse or

-Inscription must include name, branch of service, year of birth, year of death—in
+Inscription must include name, branch of service, year of birth, year of death—

-this order—and may include emblem of belief, rank, and decorations earned.
-At
+in this order—and may include emblem of belief, rank, and decorations earned.

-private expense, additional items—such as nick-names and terms of endearment—
+At private expense, additional items—such as nick-names and terms of

-made only at the time of death.
-Therefore, there is no guarantee that spouses will
+are made only at the time of death.
+Therefore, there is no guarantee that

 • Burials in a national cemetery are not usually conducted on weekends.